Put your growth on autopilot

 Image source: Uber referral program

 As you can see from the example above, the referral code is a simple combination of letters and numbers.
 This is just one example of what referral codes can look like.
-In some cases, they can contain only numbers, such as the referrer's name or random numbers.
+Referral codes come in several formats: they can contain only numbers, only letters, alphanumeric combinations, or even include special characters.
+Some companies personalize codes using the referrer's name (like JOHN25 or ALEXSMITH20), while others use randomly generated strings for security and uniqueness.

 In other cases, a referral code can be part of a referral link.
 We'll discuss the difference between referral codes and links in more detail in the following chapter, so bear with us.